onecompiler/tutorials/java/more/exception-handling.md

-* Exception handling is one of the powerful feature of Java.
+* Exception handling is one of the powerful features of Java.
 * Exception is also known as Runtime error
 * Examples for some runtime errors are ClassNotFoundException, IOException, etc.
 * Exception handling is the process of handling those exceptions that occur to maintain the normality of the program.
 * `java.lang.Throwable` is the root class of Java exception.
 ## Try and catch in Java
 * The code that may have an exception is placed in `try` block
 * The `catch` block catches the exception that is generated in the try block.
 ## Types of Exceptions in Java
 There are majorly 2 types of exceptions in Java
 1. Checked